openshift/cluster-api-provider-libvirt/HACKING.md

 oc edit deployments machine-api-controllers
 ```

-It's the `image` under `./manager` and `/machine-controller-manager` commands that you need to modify to
+It's the `image` under the `/machine-controller-manager` command that you need to modify to
 `${YOUR_DOCKER_NS}/capl:test`.

 Wait a bit and your new image will be deployed.
 You can monitor the status with ` oc get pods`.
 You can also see the